jdhaagenson/javascript-katas-es6/README.md

 git pull kenzie master
 ```

-Once you complete this assessment add `kenzie-academy-grading` (GitLab member) to your repository as a `Reporter` and submit you repository URL.
+Once you complete this assessment add KA_Grading (GitLab member) to your repository as a `Reporter` and submit you repository URL.

 # FAQ
 - What are [mocha](https://mochajs.org/) and [chai](http://www.chaijs.com/)?